Accessory Design studio

 During the last few years, we have developed the curriculum by turning greater attention to the subjects and methodologies that support creativity, develop the skills necessary for presenting one’s ideas, and provide experiences for working in a team and with clients.
 The department supports the students’ wishes to attend schools of higher education elsewhere in Europe for one to two semesters as exchange students.

-• Openness – cooperation with related specialities, businesses and partner organisations
+• Openness – cooperation with related specialities, businesses and partner organizations

 • Flexibility – associating the assignments carried out as part of the curriculum with real and topical problems

-• Innovation – finding new solutions, inside and outside the box
+• Innovation – finding new solutions, using innovative materials and technologies

 • Individual approach